Build your Jupyter dashboard using Solara

 df_crime

-The data looks clean but since we will work with the Category
+The data looks clean, but since we will work with the Category

 and PdDistrict